Pinterest Affiliate Marketing: The Ultimate Guide To Making Money On Pinterest

 #1: Recommend Relevant Products

-The first step here is to make sure that your pins are relevant to your audience.
+The first step here is to make sure that your pins are relevant to your audience of Pinterest users.
 Here are some niches and items that would be relevant to one another:

 - Fitness: heart rate monitor, Crossfit equipment, workout at home gear